The man who might determine your health care

 His working knowledge of the specialized ways of Washington, gained through 30 years in the Senate, make him someone who Trump, the outsider, needs to lean on to get the Obamacare repeal and other legislation passed.
 To date, despite GOP control of both chambers of Congress and the White House, Republicans have yet to score any major legislative accomplishments.
 That adds pressure on McConnell to get health care across the finish line.

-That process will begin in about two weeks after the Congressional Budget Office delivers it's official score of the House bill, an estimate of what it will cost taxpayers and how many people will gain or lose health insurance because of it.
+That process will begin in about two weeks after the Congressional Budget Office delivers its official score of the House bill, an estimate of what it will cost taxpayers and how many people will gain or lose health insurance because of it.
 The CBO said the original House measure in March could mean 24 million fewer people are insured by 2026 than under Obamacare.

 After that, McConnell will square off against Democrats in a critical behind-the-scenes debate -- known in colorful Senate parlance as a "Byrd Bath" -- to determine which parts of the House bill meet the Senate's strict reconciliation rules and can stay in the bill and which parts must be cast aside.